TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

-A wide range of decoding techniques have been proposed for code generation.
-While enumerating all of them is impractical, our library implements two widely used algorithms---beam search and sampling---and three emerging approaches---MCTS, SMC, and ASAp---demonstrating the generality of our framework.
+While enumerating all of them is impractical, our library implements three widely used algorithms---best-first search, beam search and sampling---and three emerging approaches---MCTS, SMC, and ASAp---demonstrating the generality of our framework.

 To illustrate our explanation of a decoding function, we compare the implementation of different decoding functions within our framework using the four steps of \textit{expand}, \textit{update}, \textit{prune}, and \textit{move}.

-\paragraph*{\textbf{Expand}} In Figure \ref{alg:extendLoop} we see the five implementations of the expand.
+\paragraph*{\textbf{Expand}} In Figure \ref{alg:extendLoop} we see the six implementations of the expand.
 On the left side, we show decoding functions without roll-outs.
 Functions without roll-outs differ only in the way they use the Expand function.
-In particular, beam search is a MAP oriented method and therefore uses greedy approximation whereas sampling and SMC are both distribution approximating methods therefore they both use the stochastic approximation.
+In particular, beam search and best-first search are MAP oriented methods and therefore use greedy approximation, whereas sampling and SMC are both distribution approximating methods and therefore use the stochastic approximation.

 Each decoding function draws a different number of children.
 SMC always draws a single child node and creates duplicates in the update step if the sampled node violates constraints.
-Sampling adjusts for lower population size by directly drawing $\left\lceil \frac{k}{|N|} \right\rceil$ children, and beamsearch always draws $k$ children per node resulting in $k^2$ child nodes out of which only $k$ will be kept.
+Sampling adjusts for lower population size by directly drawing $\left\lceil \frac{k}{|N|} \right\rceil$ children, beam search always draws $k$ children per node resulting in $k^2$ child nodes out of which only $k$ will be kept, and best-first search also draws up to $k$ greedy candidates.

 On the right side there are two decoding functions that use rollouts.
 This means they go through all of the four stages of \textit{expand}, \textit{update}, \textit{prune}, \textit{move} within the \textit{expand stage}.